logo

 Achieve Your Goals with the PHAT Workout Plan

-The Power Hypertrophy Adaptive Training (PHAT) Program is a routine created by natural bodybuilder and researcher Dr Layne Norton.
+The Power Hypertrophy Adaptive Training (PHAT) Program is a top of the line workout routine created by natural bodybuilder and researcher Dr Layne Norton.
 The underlying philosophy of PHAT is to combine the benefits of powerlifting and bodybuilding - by integrating the development of maximal strength in the 3 major compound barbell lifts of powerlifting with the hypertrophy principles of bodybuilding, the PHAT powerbuilding program, also known as the phat workout program, promotes improvements in strength training and muscle mass that will benefit a wide range of users.

 The weekly structure of PHAT is divided into 5 training days.
 Day 1 and 2 are designated as power days for the upper and lower body respectively, incorporating PHAT training principles.
 The emphasis should be on large compound lifts, like front squats and deadlifts for lower body and barbell presses and weighted pull ups for upper body, in a smaller rep range for maximum weight.
 This is followed by 3 days of exercises in lighter weights for higher volume to promote optimal hypertrophy, including lower body power training on day 2.
 This can also be split into different body areas as chest, back, and lower body days.
 The end goal of the PHAT training program is for each body part to be exposed to both power and lower body hypertrophy training every week, targeting each muscle group a total of 2 times weekly.

-Why should you do PHAT?
+Why Should You do PHAT?

-As the PHAT workout is a hybrid program that targets development in both strength and muscle size at the same time, the PHAT routine is well-suited for a wide range of weightlifters.
+As the PHAT workout is a hybrid training program that targets development in both strength and muscle size at the same time, the PHAT routine is well-suited for a wide range of weightlifters.
 Many lifters on the bodybuilding side may be skeptical of power training typically seen in powerlifting workouts, but in an article written by Norton himself, he outlines how using the principles underlying PHAT helped him direct achieve significant growth in muscle size, also known as muscle hypertrophy, in a span of mere months, resulting in gains that far outsized his results following a purely hypertrophy-based routine.
 Additionally, the PHAT workout, which involves lifting heavier weights and focusing on training volume, allows for a variety of training styles within the same training week, making it a versatile and effective choice for those looking to improve both strength and muscle mass.

 The guiding principle of bodybuilding is often understood to be the maximization of muscle growth, with the weight lifted considered largely irrelevant to its practitioners.
 On the other hand, powerlifters focus on lifting the greatest possible weight.
 The PHAT program design seeks to increase the overall strength of your muscles through power exercises, which will in turn allow for high rep routines at an increased weight.
 If you are able to commit and stick with the PHAT workout split, incorporating proper diet and intense training, you will see greater growth in strength and mass in a significantly shorter period of time!
 Use the Boostcamp app to track your progress accurately and with detail, and to help you stay motivated to reach your goals!